Judicature Act 1908

-The Judicature Act was an Act of the New Zealand Parliament passed in 1908, to provide for a system of appellate courts.
+The Judicature Act was an act of the New Zealand Parliament passed as part of the 1908 consolidation, to provide for a system of appellate courts.
 It received royal assent on 4 August 1908.

-The Act was largely repealed as of 1 March 2017 by the Senior Courts Act 2016 and other Acts as part of a Judicature modernisation package.
-It was repealed as a whole on 1 January 2018 when remaining provisions of the new Acts came into force.
+The act was largely repealed as of 1 March 2017 by the Senior Courts Act 2016 and other acts as part of a judicature modernisation package.
+It was repealed as a whole on 1 January 2018 when remaining provisions of the new acts came into force.